 total.
 Make sure all kernel files are counted in this or the previous

 - Amount of memory required in bytes.
 This is the amount

 of RAM and ROM required in a system to hold both the application code

 and your kernel.
 (This is easily obtained from the size of the .bin

-identify both team members in your submission notes.
+sure to identify both team members in your submission notes.

 James Archibald email@example.com